opoku1968/reddit-news-repo/README.md

 At different points throughout this project, I encountered various bugs involving the styling.
 These usually appeared after adding a new section or template page.
 These were all fixed using Bootstrap classes or custom CSS to override any issues caused by Bootstrap itself.

-Towards the end of completion, I had an issue with the database, where I had made a change to the Post Model, but hadn't migrated the changes after undoing the changes in the code relating to that change.
-This required me to reset the database, which was done with help from Rebecca via the Code Institute's Tutor Support.
-The changes related to the Category Model and the choices available when creating an account.

-To enable me to reset the database, I first had to comment out the code (related to "choices" in the model) to stop the code being run and causing an error.
-Once this was done, the database was reset, seemingly without issue.

-Then I had a problem with the "Create a Post" page.
-When adding a new blog post via the browser, the Images were not being sent to cloudinary for cloud storage, and the ElephantSQL cloud database was also not recieving any data.
-This was a very simple fix as I needed to add ```enctype="multipart/form-data"``` into the form element.

 ## Lighthouse